 David Bucknall Scholarship

-Are you considering a career in property and construction?
+Have you applied for, or are considering applying for, a property or construction degree with us to start September 2021?
 This is your chance to seize a life-changing opportunity.

 What’s on offer?